Social media's 70-up 'grandfluencers' debunking aging myths

-1 of17 This photo shows Jessay Martin, 68, from left, Robert Reeves, 78, Michael Peterson, 65, and William Lyons, 77, in Cathedral City, Calif., in November 2020.
-The four friends, known as the Old Gays, are among a growing number of seniors making names for themselves on social media.
-(Ryan Yezak via AP) Ryan Yezak/AP Show More Show Less

-2 of17 Senior influencer Sandra Sallin, 80, poses for a portrait at home, Friday, Aug.
+1 of17 Senior influencer Sandra Sallin, 80, poses for a portrait at home, Friday, Aug.
 20, 2021, in Los Angeles.
 Sallin is among a growing number of seniors making names for themselves on social media.
-Chris Pizzello/Chris Pizzello/Invision/AP Show More Show Less 3 of17
+Chris Pizzello/Chris Pizzello/Invision/AP Show More Show Less

-7 of17 This photo shows Candace Cima, 74, in Ithaca, New York, on Aug.
+5 of17 This photo shows Candace Cima, 74, in Ithaca, New York, on Aug.
 12, 2021.
 Cima, who goes by @styleinyour70s.withleslieb, is among a growing number of “grandfluencers,” folks 70 and up who are making names for themselves on social media.
 (Gregory B. Rudgers via AP).
-Gregory B. Rudgers/AP Show More Show Less
+Gregory B. Rudgers/AP Show More Show Less 6 of17

+7 of17 This photo shows Lagetta Wayne, 78, in her garden in Suisun City, Calif., on Aug.
+10, 2021.
+Wayne is among a growing number of “grandfluencers,” folks 70 and up who are making names for themselves on social media.
+(KiKi Rose via AP) KiKi Rose/AP Show More Show Less

 8 of17 Senior influencer Sandra Sallin, 80, poses for a portrait at home, Friday, Aug.
 20, 2021, in Los Angeles.
 Sallin is among a growing number of seniors making names for themselves on social media.
 Chris Pizzello/Chris Pizzello/Invision/AP Show More Show Less 9 of17